 The clean air and lush green environment of Khagrachhari make the mind spiritual.
 To augment this holly vibe, you can visit ‘Panichari Shantipur Aranya Kutir’.
 Here you can see the biggest Gautam Buddha statue in Bangladesh.
 This place is also famous as ‘Panichari Brihot Buddha Sculpture’.
 This Khagrachari tourist spot is adored by tourists of any religious belief.

 Panichari Shanti Kutir is 25 kilometers away from Khagrachari town.
 You can get there by bus.
 The fair ranges around 35 BDT.
-This journey will be comfortable for the elderly persons as the road is nearly flat on this path.
+This journey will be comfortable for elderly persons as the road is nearly flat on this path.

-Centuries Old Banyan Tree
+Centuries-Old Banyan Tree

 The main tree itself features an enormous size.
 You will also see several small trees connected with the mother tree.
 Actually, those small trees have generated from the root of the mother tree.
-According to the tree-researchers, it is one of the biggest Banyan trees of the country.
+According to tree-researchers, it is one of the biggest Banyan trees in the country.
 This Banyan tree is locally popular as ‘Porjoton Bot Gach’ or ‘Alutila Bot Gach’.
 This place soothes the souls of local people as well as the tourists with fresh cool air.

 Alutila Bot Gach Matiranga Khagrachhari: Picture Cretive discover-bangladesh.weebly.com

-How to Reach Centuries Old Banyan tree?
+How to Reach Centuries-Old Banyan tree?

-Your Khagrachhari trip might remain unfulfilled, if you miss enjoying the sunrise and sunset from the hill-top.
+Your Khagrachhari trip might remain unfulfilled if you miss enjoying the sunrise and sunset from the hill-top.
 Visit Sajek valley to have this unforgettable experience.
-If you are crazy for adventure, enjoy trailing from Ruilui village to Konglak tribal village.
+If you are crazy about adventure, enjoy trailing from Ruilui village to Konglak tribal village.
 Reaching Konglak village you will put your footstep on the top-surface of Mount Shipu, which is the highest Peak of Mountain ranges at Sajek.
 You can enjoy the magnificent harmony of green hills and blue sky with the home roasted coffee or locally produced fresh Tangerine.